djvill/APLS/doc/how-to-use/view-transcript.md

 ![]({{ '/assets/screengrab/view-transcript/view-transcript-attributes.png' | relative_url }})

-You can hover over a display title for a short description of that attribute.
+If you hover over a display title, a tooltip will pop up with the attribute's [export name]({{ '/doc/attribute-typology#export-name'}}) and short description.

 ![]({{ '/assets/screengrab/view-transcript/view-transcript-attribute-hover.png' | relative_url }})

-{% comment %}
-(I want to change the UI for this.)
-{% endcomment %}

 Blanks in the right-hand column mean that this transcript doesn't have any value for that attribute.
 For example, the previous screengrabs show a blank for `Transcription AI tool(s)` because the <span class="transcript-attr">transcription_ai_tools</span> attribute is empty for `CB01interview3.eaf`;